8. RxJava in the Swing Environment

 private void endWaiting() {

-// [Generate] button visible
+// generate] button visible

 jButtonGenerate.setVisible(true);

-// [Cancel] button hidden
+// hidden [Cancel] button

 jButtonCancel.setVisible(false);

-// Hide the wait cursor
+// hidden wait cursor

 jTabbedPane1.setCursor(Cursor.getDefaultCursor());

-// Selected tab
+// selected answers tab

 jTabbedPane1.setSelectedIndex(1);

-// update duration one last time
+// duration updated one last time

-jLabelDuree.setText(String.valueOf(new Date().getTime() - start));
+jLabelDuree.setText(String.valueOf(new Date().getTime() - debut));

 }